Rakta Charitra 2: Soundtrack

-Critical reception
+Reception

-From left to right: Vivek Oberoi, Suriya, and Priyamani during the press meet of the movie.
+From left to right: Vivek Oberoi, Suriya, and Priyamani during the press meet of Rakta Charitra 2.

-Taran Adarsh of Bollywood Hungama rated 3.5 out of 5 and said that "On the whole, RAKHT CHARITRA 2 highlights the emotion called vengeance most convincingly.
-It is chilling, raw, revolting, crass and ghastly, the kind that is meant to repulse you.
-But let's face it: It's a true depiction of human emotions."
-Renuka Rao of DNA India gave the movie 3 stars in a scale of 5, concluding that "Watch it if you had watched the first part, but don't be surprised if you don't like this as much."
-Nikhat Kazmi of Times of India gave the movie 3 stars out of 5, stating that "Rakht Charitra doesn't break new ground like Satya and Company, nevertheless it remains a must-see film for Ramu fans."
-Shubhra Gupta of Indian Express gave the movie 2.5 stars out of 5, and wrote that "Like in the first part, RGV's intention is not so much to delve into the complexities of Andhra politics, which stay firmly in the backdrop, but to create sequences where death is choreographed in varying ways.
+Taran Adarsh of Bollywood Hungama gave 3.5 out of 5, praising the film as a powerful, fast-paced, and intensely violent sequel directed by Ram Gopal Varma.
+Renuka Rao of DNA India gave 3 stars in a scale of 5, concluding that "Watch it if you had watched the first part, but don't be surprised if you don't like this as much".
+Nikhat Kazmi of Times of India gave 3 stars out of 5, stating that "Rakht Charitra doesn't break new ground like Satya and Company, nevertheless it remains a must-see film for Ramu fans."
+Shubhra Gupta of Indian Express gave 2.5 stars out of 5, and wrote that "Like in the first part, RGV's intention is not so much to delve into the complexities of Andhra politics, which stay firmly in the backdrop, but to create sequences where death is choreographed in varying ways.
 After a point, you are oblivious to the gore.
 But you cannot, at any point, bypass Suriya : he has eyes that speak.
-Bollywood is ready for him."
+Bollywood is ready for him".

-Rajeev Masand of CNN-IBN gave the movie 2.5 out of 5 stars, noting that "I’m going with two out of five for 'Rakht Charitra 2'.
-More blood and more killings leave you numb your seat.".NDTV rated 2 out of 5 stars vstating "Suriya saves the film from being a total loss.
-His expressive eyes have a quiet strength and his presence sears the screen."The Economic Times rated 3 out of 5 stars stating "The sequel carries forward the tale of power and revenge which exploded in Rakht Charitra 1."Rediff rated 1.5 out of 5 stars stating "RGV doesn't have anything new to offer in Rakht Charitra 2.
-The film does have some high points but they are too few to keep you engaged."
-Rakta Charitra 2 was simultaneously released in Telugu in Andhra Pradesh.
-123telugu.com rated the film 3.5 out of 5 stars, praising the story, but noting the second half slows down and that, "Yes the climax could have been better".
+NDTV gave 2 out of 5 stars writing "Suriya saves the film from being a total loss.
+His expressive eyes have a quiet strength and his presence sears the screen".
+The Economic Times gave 3 out of 5 stars stating "The sequel carries forward the tale of power and revenge which exploded in Rakht Charitra 1".
+Rediff gave 1.5 out of 5 stars stating "RGV doesn't have anything new to offer in Rakht Charitra 2.
+The film does have some high points but they are too few to keep you engaged".

-Greatandhra.com rated the film 3.25 out of 5 and credited the film as "A Technical Masterpiece" and said that "This is an Charitra that haunts for a decade".